Rob Portman has a change of heart on gay marriage

 Many have always believed President Obama’s opposition to gay marriage was disingenuous.
 I stated this belief in a CNN iReport a few years ago as well as implied it in an article on DOMA, an article urging him to support gay marriage, and an article after he “evolved”.
 The language president Obama used to justify his position was always legalistic and mixed with “religious” inferences he based on his faith; marriage only between a man and a woman.
-He and his party made sure they never demonized gays and generally supported the tenet of civil unions to ensure they had all rights of marriage if not the name.
+He and his party made sure they never demonized gays and generally supported the tenet of civil unions to ensure they had all rights to marriage if not the name.

 That has not been the case with the GOP.
 They have been generally hostile to any attempt to give gay couples legal rights or marriage.
 In fact, as recently as the 2012 Republican convention, civil unions were rejected in their platform.
 Politico reported the attempt to do so as follows: